 The Pakenham Activity Centre Zone

-The Pakenham Activity Centre plans below were adopted by Council on 20 May 2019.
-Read the Council Meeting Minutes 20 May 2019 for more information.
+The Pakenham Activity Centre plans were adopted by Council at the Council meeting on 20 May 2019.

 The Pakenham Structure Plan 2019 guides the way the land is used within the activity centre.